mjansen-dc/embedded-hygen-example/README.md

 ### Caveats
 As mentioned in the intro its not perfect.
 For example when you trigger an error by calling a generator that doesn't exist, hygen will still reference the `init self` generators, which don't exist anymore because we overrode the defaultTemplates from hygen.

 To get around this you could potentially embed these into your own project as well for full feature parity with the only addition being more default templates alongside the `init self` ones provided by hygen (perhaps a build step that copies them from `node_modules/hygen/src/templates` to your own default templates directory?).
-You're essentially just extending hygen with more templates this way.
+You're essentially just extending hygen with more built in templates this way.